-In this course students learn the basics of set design and construction, lighting design, sound design, costume design, prop design, stage management, and the day-to-day operation and maintenance of a theater.
+In this course students learn the basics of set design and construction, lightning design, sound design, costume design, prop design, stage management, and the day-to-day operations of a theater.
+Students will identify areas of special interest in technical theatre.
+Emphasis is placed on in-depth study, assumption of leadership roles, and application of self-assessment to improve skills and foster artistic growth.
+Prerequisite: Introduction to Theater.